FaazAbidi/News-Aggregator/README.md

 3. #### `/news/favourite/`

-This endpoint retrieves a list of all books in the database.
+This endpoint toggles the favourite news article specified using `id` for the specified user specified using `name`.
+This also retrieves that news article with the updated favourite value.

 **Method**: `POST`